top of page

 Little Tunny

-The females are prolific fish and can release 1.75 million eggs, in multiple clutches over a mating season.
+The females are prolific fish and can release 1.75 million eggs in multiple clutches over a mating season.
 The females release their eggs to fertilize in the water column after the males release their sperm.

 Feeding

 So just how much DOES a whale shark eat?
-According to one survey by Motta et al in the journal Zoology, a huge amount!!
+According to one survey by Motta et al. in the journal Zoology, a huge amount!!

-The authors studied whale sharks from the Yucatan aggregation and careful measurements taken into consideration the amount of time feeding (approx 7.5 hours a day), the amount of water they took in (600 cubic mt per 6 mt shark), and the amount of food filtered (2.8 kg for the above-mentioned shark).
-With all these variables, it was calculated that a 6mt shark will eat around 21 kilograms (46lb) of plankton a day.
+The authors studied whale sharks from the Yucatan aggregation and careful measurements taken into consideration the amount of time feeding (approx 7.5 hours a day), the amount of water they took in (600 cubic mt per 6 mt sharks), and the amount of food filtered (2.8 kg for the above-mentioned shark).
+With all these variables, it was calculated that a 6mt shark would eat around 21 kilograms (46lb) of plankton a day.
 Imagine!!
 This is just a juvenile.

 How do they eat?